-Malaga Spain is well known for its endless sunshine, historic museums, and stunning beaches.
+Malaga Spain is well known for its endless sunshine, historical museums, and stunning beaches.
 Where is Malaga – and is it worth visiting?

 Malaga is located on the Mediterranean coastline in the southern part of Spain.
 The city belongs to the region of Andalucía.